1Hyena/ansmap/README.md

 The amp2ans demo shows off the ansmap (AMP) file format and how such files could be converted into ANSI escape sequences for the terminal to display.
-In the below screenshot the file contents of _demo.amp_ are first shown.
+In the below screenshot the file contents of _mud.amp_ is shown.
 Then, that file is given as an input to the [amp2ans.php](https://github.com/1Hyena/ansmap/blob/master/demo/amp2ans.php) script which will write the respective ANSI escape sequences into its standard output.

 ![screenshot](img/amp2ans.png "console output of amp2ans.php")

+In the following screenshot the [punisher.amp](demo/punisher.amp) file from the _demo_ directory has been given as an input to the _amp2ans.php_ script.

 ![screenshot](img/punisher.png "ANSI art from the punisher.amp file")